florisdenhengst/metis/exampleSite/content/about.md

 ---
 title: About Metis
-author: Floris den Hengst
 ---

 **Metis** is a simple Hugo theme for academics, it features a blog section with [MathJax](https://www.mathjax.org/).
 It is very, very minimal and you probably want to change it up a bit.

-The theme is named after [Metis](https://www.greekmythology.com/Titans/Metis/metis.html), the Titaness of wisdom, skill or craft who helped Zeus to free his siblings from his fathers' stomach by creating a potion causing him to vomit them out.
+The theme is named after [Metis](https://www.greekmythology.com/Titans/Metis/metis.html), the Titaness of wisdom, skill and craft who helped Zeus to free his siblings from his fathers' stomach by creating a potion causing him to vomit them out.

 # config.toml